 These landscapes are not imaginary: all the details compose a faithful depiction of a real Martian area.
-From the probe currently orbiting Mars up to the small motor that lift and drop the pen on the paper, there is a whole chain of delays, transmissions and steps that is staged and shown in action in Orbis Tertius.
+From the NASA launched probe, currently orbiting Mars, up to the small motor that lift and drop the pen on the paper, there is a whole chain of delays, transmissions and steps that is staged and shown in action.